Diversity and Inclusion Training

-Diversity training, sometimes also referred to as diversity and inclusion training, is an organized educational program that aims to promote awareness and understanding of how people from different backgrounds, cultures, and beliefs can best work together harmoniously.
+Diversity and inclusion training is an organized educational program that aims to promote awareness and understanding of how people with different backgrounds, cultures, ages, races, genders, sexuality, religions, physical conditions, and beliefs can best work together harmoniously.

 It aims to highlight areas where people might hold bias or outdated beliefs, provide information to help counter those biases, and overall train people to treat their fellow employees with respect and dignity.

-An effective diversity training program will teach employees how to recognize bias within themselves or others and show them how they can unlearn negative behaviors associated with it.
+An effective diversity and inclusion training program will teach employees how to recognize bias within themselves or others and show them how they can unlearn negative behaviors associated with it.

 It will provide information that highlights the positive ways that changes in behavior can affect themselves, their colleagues, and their organization.

-The importance of diversity training in the workplace
+The importance of diversity and inclusion training in the workplace

 McKinsey has researched this subject deeply and has released a series of reports highlighting the business advantages enjoyed by companies with more diverse employees.